Skip to main content

 Set table format

-Set the table_format argument to delta or iceberg when defining your resource:
+Set the table_format argument to delta when defining your resource:

 @dlt.resource(table_format="delta")